-See Note 4 for our commitment related to earn-out consideration for ETC.
+See Note 4 to our unaudited condensed consolidated financial statements for our commitment related to earn-out consideration for ETC.

 Off-Balance Sheet Arrangements

 We do not invest in any off-balance sheet vehicles that provide liquidity, capital resources, market or credit risk support, or engage in any leasing activities that expose us to any liability that is not reflected in our unaudited condensed consolidated financial statements.